nglinhbao/HNSW_PP/README.md

 ## Extending the Framework

 You can add more datasets by extending the `read_dataset.py` file and creating corresponding `download_dataset_<dataset>.py` scripts if required.
 Ensure the data is formatted as vectors for compatibility with the experiment functions.

+## Citations

+If you use this code or reference any of the included datasets or methods, please cite the following papers:

+- Malkov, Y. A., & Yashunin, D. A. (2020).
+Efficient and Robust Approximate Nearest Neighbor Search Using Hierarchical Navigable Small World Graphs. *IEEE Transactions on Pattern Analysis and Machine Intelligence*. [https://doi.org/10.1109/TPAMI.2018.2889473].

+- Wolf, L., Hassner, T., & Maoz, I. (2011).
+Face Recognition in Unconstrained Videos with Matched Background Similarity.
+In *Proceedings of the IEEE Conference on Computer Vision and Pattern Recognition (CVPR)*.

+- Jégou, H., Douze, M., & Schmid, C. (2011).
+Product Quantization for Nearest Neighbor Search. *IEEE Transactions on Pattern Analysis and Machine Intelligence*.

+- Pennington, J., Socher, R., & Manning, C. D. (2014).
+GloVe: Global Vectors for Word Representation.
+In *Proceedings of the 2014 Conference on Empirical Methods in Natural Language Processing (EMNLP)*.

+- Babenko, A., & Lempitsky, V. (2016).
+Efficient Indexing of Billion-Scale Datasets of Deep Descriptors.
+In *Proceedings of the IEEE Conference on Computer Vision and Pattern Recognition*.